rmcdeveloper/rmcdeveloper/README.md

 - 👋 Hi, I’m Ronaldo Correa
 - 👀 I’m interested in solving problems for a better world
-- 🌱 I’m currently learning React, JavaScript, HTM, CSS, Bootstrap, Node.js, Docker, and others
+- 🌱 I’m currently working with React, JavaScript, HTM, CSS, Bootstrap, Node.js, Docker, and others
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me - email: rmcdeveloper@outlook.com